There are two primary surgeries for pleural mesothelioma patients: extrapleural pneumonectomy and pleurectomy with decortication.

 Comparing Talc Pleurodesis and Other Pleural Mesothelioma Surgeries

-Patients who undergo more-invasive pleural mesothelioma surgeries may survive longer but deal with greater risks.
+Patients who undergo more-invasive mesothelioma surgeries may survive longer but deal with greater risks and a longer hospital stay.
 The study reported that patients who underwent extrapleural pneumonectomy (EPP) and pleurectomy with decortication (P/D) had average survival rates of 21 months and 17 months, respectively.

 Therefore, quality of life could be better for patients undergoing a talc pleurodesis procedure.